Symposium at Goethe-Institut Athen

 Alexander Damianos is a lecturer and researcher in environmental law at Kent Law School, University of Kent.
 He is an associate fellow of the Institute of Advanced Legal Studies, University of London, and “selected young scientist” of the Creative Europe S+T+ARTS Studiotopia fellowship, at Ars Electronica.
 He is the author of Science, Politics and the Anthropocene Working Group: What was the Anthropocene?, which presents the first ethnographic study of the effort to formalise the Anthropocene as a geological fact.
 His work has been published in journals such as Αυτόματον, Law & Critique, Global Sustainability, and Social Studies of Science.

 Daphne Dragona is a curator, theorist, and writer based in Berlin and Athens.
-She teaches Theory of Curatorial Practices, Exhibition Design, and History of Digital Art at the Department of Audiovisual Arts, Ionian University, and serves as curatorial advisor to Onassis Stegi.
+She teaches Theory of Curatorial Practices, Exhibition Design, and History of Digital Art at the Department of Audiovisual Arts, Ionian University.
 Her current work addresses the ambiguous role of technology in times of climate crisis and the challenges and possibilities of degrowth for art and culture.
 She was curator for transmediale festival (Berlin, 2015–2019) and EMAF – European Media Art Festival (Osnabrück, 2021–2023).
 Dragona’s research explores how artistic and curatorial practices engage with the contradictions of connectivity, the promises of the commons, and ecological transformation in the digital age.
 She holds a PhD from the Faculty of Communication & Media Studies at the University of Athens, and her writings have been published by Springer, Sternberg Press, Diaphanes, and Leonardo Electronic Almanac, among others.

 Adriaan Eeckels is a historian, humanist, and semiotician, and former project leader of the SciArt Project at the Joint Research Centre (JRC) of the European Commission.
 His career within European institutions spans roles at the Schengen Secretariat, European Court of Justice, and European Commission across Luxembourg, Brussels, and Ispra, Italy.
 Since 2016 he has directed SciArt, fostering collaborations between researchers, artists, and policymakers to rethink knowledge production and cultural imaginaries around nature, human–nonhuman relations, and systemic change.
 His work focuses on reimagining the relationship between human and non-human worlds, exploring how art-science collaborations can inform evidence-based policy and foster cultural transformation.
 He has curated major exhibitions including NaturArchy (2024), which invited artists and scientists to reimagine Western relations with the non-human and explore juridical personhood for nature.